S1mple32/YoutubeDownloader/README.md

 | `DOWNLOADER_BIN` | `yt-dlp` | Path to yt-dlp binary |
 | `FFMPEG_BIN` | *(auto)* | Path to ffmpeg binary |
 | `PORT` | `3000` | Port the server listens on |

-## Important

-Download or sync only media you own, created, licensed, or have explicit permission to save.
-YouTube links run through `yt-dlp` — use this only for videos you have the right to download.